jtoppins/lua-libs/README.md

 ### Setup the Development Environment

-The easiest way to install DCT is to use Windows Subsystem for Linux.
+The easiest way to setup the development environment is to use Windows Subsystem for Linux.
 Do this by starting a powershell console by hitting keys Win+r and type `powershell`.
-Once in the shell, run the following commands:
+Once in the shell, run the following command:

 ```bash
 wsl --install -d "Debian"